 Caregivers can also learn new ways of talking to someone with PPA.
 For example, they can speak slowly and clearly, use simple sentences, wait for responses, and ask for clarification if they don’t understand something.

 A speech-language pathologist who knows about PPA can test a person’s language skills and determine the best tools and strategies to use.
 Note that many speech-language pathologists are trained to treat aphasia caused by stroke, which requires different strategies from those used with PPA.

 Medication and physical therapy can help people with a movement-related frontotemporal disorder.
 A doctor who specializes in FTDs can guide treatment.

 No treatment can slow down or stop frontotemporal-related movement disorders, though medications and physical and occupational therapy may provide modest relief.

-For people with corticobasal syndrome (CBS), movement difficulties are sometimes treated with medications for Parkinson’s disease.
-But these medicines offer only minimal or temporary improvement.
-Physical and occupational therapy may help people with CBS move more easily.
+For people with corticobasal syndrome (CBS), Parkinson’s disease medicines may offer minimal or temporary improvement.
+Physical and occupational therapy may help them move more easily.
 Speech therapy may help them manage language symptoms.